Financial Aid FAQ

 Visit Student Financial Services for more information.

-Check with other students regarding what type of computer will meet the necessary specs for your curriculum.
-Then bring your financial aid officer a copy of the detailed specs with the estimated price or a copy of your receipt, as well as the Loan Request Form.
-Your financial aid officer will increase your budget for the purchase of the computer and certify additional unsubsidized loans to cover the cost.
-Please note that you are only allowed one budget increase toward a computer purchase during your time at CUMC.
+Check with your program regarding what type of computer will meet the necessary specs for your curriculum.
+Then submit a Loan Change Request Form along with a copy of the detailed specs with the estimated price, or a copy of your receipt.
+Your financial aid officer will increase your budget for the purchase of the computer and certify additional unsubsidized loans to cover the cost, not to exceed $2000.
+Please note that you are only allowed one budget increase toward a computer purchase during your time at CUIMC.

 Rents that exceed our average budgets may be approved for extra borrowing BUT only to a maximum of $1,400 a month.
 The Rent Adjustment Form and a copy of your lease will be required before any adjustments to your budget can be made.
 Check with your financial aid officer before committing to additional housing expenses that you cannot cover with personal funds.

-For information about Columbia University's private loan suggested lender list, visit Student Financial Services.
+For information about Columbia University's list of private lenders go to Student Financial Services.